tgropper/ElasticSearchSync/README.md

 ElasticSearchSync allows to generate bulks that performs index and delete actions, from a sql server source.

-You may need to see Environment setup first. (add hyperlink)
+You may need to see [Environment setup](EnvironmentSetup.md) first.

 ### NuGet intallation